 Nuns, nazis and a naval captain…

 The musical about the singing nun who enchanted Captain Von Trapp and his seven children… need I add more?

 The Sound of Music | #TBT Trailer | 20th Century FOX, 20th Century Fox and photographs © 20th Century Fox.

 When I was little, I usually groaned audibly at the thought of watching this film, as it was on telly on what seemed every alternate Scottish Bank Holiday…the other Bank Holiday showing a Bond film.
 Finnish kids don’t get this choice as Bond films usually start at 9pm, – much to the dismay of many – whereas Sound of Music can be viewed at a more kid friendly time.

 You know the plot, failed nun gets a job as a nanny to dashing, strict, widowed Naval Captain Von Trapp’s 7 kids.
 The kids don’t have music in their lives since his wife died – nun bonds with kids through the joy of music in a sweet, charming way (as opposed to a Kevin Bacon in Footloose (1984) kinda way), nun falls for the dashing, strict Naval Captain, Naval Captain gets engaged to a Baroness, nun becomes torn between love and duty, nun flees back to the convent, nun comes back, the naval captain calls off engagement …

 I then decided to watch The Sound of Music on the subsequent showing on Hogmanay.
 Finnish TV channels repeat films at least twice a week on most terrestrial channels.
-This is handy if you have an annoying friend who talks through it or a darlin’ husband – who despite holding your hand when the Nazis do arrive – will riff it constantly and try to convince you that the other famous Austrian, Arnold Schwarzenegger played a character called Captain Von Trapp in the Commando (1985) film.
-Which to be fair I almost fell for, til I saw him smirk which meant that he was up to something.
+This is handy if you have an annoying friend who talks through it or a Darlin Husband – who despite holding your hand when the Nazis do arrive – will riff it constantly and try to convince you that the other famous Austrian, Arnold Schwarzenegger played a character called Captain Von Trapp in the Commando (1985) film.
+This to be fair I almost fell for, til I saw him smirk which meant that he was up to something.